-Implementing life-cycle thinking into practice from product development to application at customer’s site marks Sika's aim to move away from being a mere product supplier to a provider of innovative solutions which enhance the efficiency, durability, and aesthetic appeal of buildings, infrastructure, and installations.
-Integrated concepts and solutions address the entire life cycle of a built structure, from initial construction and maintenance through refurbishment or expansion to deconstruction.
+Implementing life-cycle thinking into practice, from product development to application at customer’s site, marks Sika's aim to move away from being a mere product supplier to a provider of innovative solutions which enhance the efficiency, durability, and aesthetic appeal of buildings, infrastructure, and installations.
+Integrated concepts and solutions address the entire life-cycle of a built structure, from initial construction and maintenance through to refurbishment or expansion to deconstruction.
 Sika’s sustainable solutions include a product portfolio which is supplemented by services, tools, and reference projects to quantify the sustainability performance.
 Quantifiable data on solutions provide evidence about the promised value.

 Increasing customer benefit and reducing environmental impact

 TARGET: 5% more social projects per year.
-Social projects benefit all non-commercial stakeholder groups of local companies and their neighborhoods.
-They encompass monetary benefits or material donations, local projects and community engagement programs, dialog with stakeholder groups, communal consultation procedures, social activities and programs, training, environmental projects, or recovery programs.
+Social projects benefit all non-commercial stakeholder groups of local companies and their neighbourhoods.
+They encompass monetary benefits or material donations, local projects and community engagement programmes, dialogue with stakeholder groups, communal consultation procedures, social activities and programmes, training, environmental projects, or recovery programmes.